 The royals all hooted and slurped and smacked their lips in anticipation as the servers took a moment before lifting up the lids on each platter.
 Sure, Earl thought, it is a tasty dessert, though maybe the Turks were on to something by giving it the far more appetizing name of baklava, but… aren’t the platters a little large for such a… a tiny… um… oh…

-The platters were lifted.
+The lids on the platters were lifted.
 Earl gagged.

 I mean, I guess I’m aware of them, I’ve heard of them… but I mean I don’t think I’ve ever actually…you know… seen a… a real…

 The gourmandizing royals, down to a man, picked up their steamed cow placenta á la Palaiologos from their platters with their sausagey fingers, and, after their servers drizzled a liberal dollop of… of syrup, on them, each got to work on the things in their own way.
-Some tore off pieces like a string cheese, others gnawed and chewed on it whole like the squid in Oldboy, some of them cradled it like a hot slice of New York pizza, and some, including the basileus himself, slurped it down in one gulp like a large slippery clam casino.
+Some tore off pieces like a string cheese, others gnawed and chewed on it whole like the squid in Oldboy, some of them cradled it like a hot slice of pizza, and some, including the basileus himself, slurped it down in one gulp like a large slippery clam casino.